phillpot-group/plotting-tools/README.md

 ## Developer Notes

-* To keep code style consistent, be sure to run `make fmt` to format the codebase.
+* `make fmt` can be used to format the codebase.
+This command is run automatically by [GitHub Actions](https://docs.github.com/actions) on every pull request and push.

-* Whenever you add a new dependency be sure to run `make exportenv` to update the [`environment.yml`](environment.yml) file so users will be able to build with the most up to date requirements.
+* Whenever you add a new dependency be sure to run `make exportenv` to update the [`environment.yml`](environment.yml).
+This should be done manually before a push so when CI loads the environment from file it is up to date.

-* These tasks are automated by [GitHub actions](https://github.com/features/actions) so if you add new functionality that needs to be regularly maintained it is recommended to automate it in the same way.

 ## License